 Tried and Failed Methods

-Each method we used to try to pay off our debt had its benefits and drawbacks, but none were as difficult as the third – juggling.
+The first two methods we used to try to pay off our debt had benefits and drawbacks, but neither was as difficult as the third — juggling.

-Yes, the juggling act we did was the easiest on our wallet, but with that came the endless balancing act and constant vigilance needed to make sure that everything was getting paid on time.
+Yes, the juggling act we did was the easiest on our wallet, but with that came the endless balancing act, tracking, and constant vigilance needed to make sure that everything was getting paid on time.

-After many, many long talks about our money, my husband suggested that we put a stop to this unending tension by paying all our credit cards off in one fell swoop.
-We chose to use a personal loan to consolidate our credit card debt.
+After many long talks about our money, my husband suggested that we put a stop to this unending tension by paying off all of our credit cards in one fell swoop — use a personal loan to consolidate our credit card debt.

 Low Interest Rate